Contact Card Overview

 You can also move a contact off your board by using clicking Return to Contacts List.
 Don’t worry, if a contact that was archived sends another message, they will pop back onto your Board.

 Opt-Out should is used for contacts that you never want to contact again.
 This should only be used if the customer uses language like “Stop”, “Do Not Contact Me”, or “Take me off your list”.
-Once you Opt someone out, you will not be able to see or contact that contact again.
+Once you Opt someone out, you will not be able to un-opt them out.

 Use Opt-out sparingly.
 For example, if a contact says “I’m not interested right now,” we could follow up with them another time.
 You may want to use the Return to Contact List or move the contact to your “Not Interested” Column.